parsokev/Graph_UI/README.md

    graphical solution overlaying the original graph and allow the user to select and view these images after generation

     ![Image of Image Selection UI](./ui_images/image-select-step.png)

+> [!NOTE]
+> The generated images will be immediately viewable through clicking the buttons within the application window but can also be viewed in higher
+> quality within their default local save location within the [graph_images](./graph_images) directory.
+They will be saved upon generation but
+> will be overwritten upon processing a new text file or changing the requested solution type.

 # Project Setup